backspaces/agentscript/config/cleantheme/tutorials/4 - Model.md

 Lets start with the two examples we've just used: HelloModel.js & hello.html.

-The easiest way to do this is to go to github above.
-Once there, click on the models folder on the right where the two demos live.
-Click on HelloModel.js, then click on the upper right download icon (downward arrow).
+The easiest way to do this is to go to github above (https://github.com/backspaces/agentscript).

+Once there, click on the models folder then on HelloModel.js then click on the upper right download icon (downward arrow).
+This places HelloModel.js in your downloads folder.

 ![Image](/config/cleantheme/static/GithubSource.jpg)

-This will download HelloModel.js to your downloads folder.
-Similarly download hello.html.
-You should see this on you local downloads folder.
+Similarly click on "backspaces/agentscript" to go back to the top of the repo and click on Views2 > hello.html and click the downloads icon again, adding it to the downloads folder.

 ![Image](/config/cleantheme/static/DownloadModel.jpg)